 What services can I claim for online?

-You can also lodge most claims directly to Territory Health Fund throug the mobile app by simply taking a photo of your receipt/s and pressing submit.
+You can also lodge most claims directly to Territory Health Fund through the mobile app by simply taking a photo of your receipt/s and pressing submit.
 You will need to be registered for OMS before being able to access the app.
-Register for OMS.

 How do I claim if I have to go into hospital?

 In most cases, when you're discharged from hospital, your account will be settled directly by Territory Health Fund.

 Before going into hospital, you'll need to pay the excess that applies to your policy.
 If your hospital stay was subject to any waiting periods, or if you had any personal expenses, like telephone calls, then you'll be responsible for those expensese.
 The hospital will usually require settlement for these when you're discharged.

 How do I receive benefits when I've claimed for a service?

 Benefits are the payments you get back when claiming for hospital and extras services.